 This does not mean you shall throw your youngsters onto the pitch at the very first opportunity.
 It’s not certain it will aid a player’s development playing against opponents far above their level.

-What you have to take into account is each players fitness level, overall training and match load.
+What you have to take into account are each players fitness level, overall training and match load.
 Some players will progress more by feature in only 50% of the total amount of matches, whilst others can play 60-90% and still develop.

 For the youngest players, less is often more.
 This means that you keep track of their fitness level to ensure they don’t get jaded or injured.